 Aspen Economic Opportunities & Financing the Economy Program

-The program sets out to create a community comprising multiple stakeholders from the public, private, and non-governmental sectors, with the aim of identifying the key constraints and untapped opportunities facing the existing economic, investment, and development model of Romania and formulating public policy recommendations regarding investment prioritization, public and private resources mobilization and complex projects implementation capacity.
-To achieve this, the program addresses three major topics:
+Under the umbrella of Aspen Economic Opportunities & Financing the Economy Program a community was created comprising multiple stakeholders from the public, private, and non-governmental sectors, aiming to identifying key constraints and untapped opportunities facing the existing economic, investment, and development model of Romania and to formulate public policy recommendations regarding investment prioritization, public and private resources mobilization and complex projects implementation capacity.
+To achieve this, since its launch in September 2017, the program addressed three major topics: